PRESS RELEASE

 Return to CAN Blog

-#WeBelieve that every individual with autism should be supported during important transitions into adulthood.
+#WeBelieve that every individual on the autism spectrum should be supported during important transitions into adulthood.

 Sebastian Ralphs is not only one of our longest tenured participants – he is one of our most active volunteers!
 He has used a lifetime of experiences to build confidence, gain life skills and secure meaningful employment.
 This is his story.